okotor/Student-Project-Full-Version-Kivy-Guizero/README.md

-# Fat Burner App - Simple Version (Mobile/Tablet/Desktop)
+# Fat Burner App - Google Sheets, Simple Version (Mobile/Tablet/Desktop)

 This is a mobile/tablet/desktop app to track your weight, fat level and calorie intake/burn using the kivy or guizero GUI.